paircolumbus/Welcome/ChallengeGuide.md

 #Challenge Guide

-Challenges are marked by difficultly level.
+Challenges are marked by difficulty level.

 __Beginner__ - Rusty or new to web development, limited knowledge of programming languages & related tools